 Editor’s Note: This was originally posted in 2010, but has been updated to match current SEO standards, providing recent information and relevant, current links.

-When doing your own search engine optimization, you can always find plenty of articles on how to research keywords.
-You can find tons of tools as well, such as WordTracker and the Google keyword tool.
+When looking for SEO information, you can always find plenty of articles on how to research keywords.
+You can find tons of tools as well, such as WordTracker, Keyword.io, SEMRush, Moz and many others.
 What you get is a list of potential keywords, information on how often they’re searched and, basically, whether they’d be a good choice for traffic.

 About the short tail…

 The short tail general has one or two keywords, tops.
 It’s generic, like “shoes” are generic until you start getting into brand names.
 The short tail doesn’t care whether searchers are buying shoes, selling shoes or just looking at shoes; all it cares about is whether “shoes” is in the search query.